sismo-core/ens-sdao/README.md

 The internal registration method `_register` is exposed internally for extensions of the `SDaoRegistrar`.
 The only blocking condition of the internal registration is registration of an already registered subdomain.

 Additionally, two hooks are run in the `_register` method:
-- `beforeRegistration`: this hook is called at the beggining of the method, before any registration.
+- `beforeRegistration`: this hook is called at the beginning of the method, before any registration.
 The hook does nothing in the core implementation but allows extensions to execute any logic before a subdomain is registered,
 - `afterRegistration`: this hook is called at the end of the method, after any registration.
 The hook does nothing in the core implementation but allows extensions to execute any logic after a subdomain is registered.

 ### Constructor